 If you can't depart by 11:15, we have room for a small number of hardworking, self-managing campers to stay and help with final cleanup until 1 p.m..
 You will need to make arrangements with us in advance.
 Please note that anyone still present on the grounds at 11:15 or later will be expected to help.
-Breakfast is the last meal of camp (unless you've made arrangements to stay and help, in which case you'll be fed a simple dish of leftovers), so plan for snacks if you'll need something for the ride home.
+Breakfast is the last meal of camp (unless you've made arrangements to stay and help, in which case you'll be fed a simple dish of scrounged leftovers), so plan for snacks or lunch on the ride home.